cpinitiative/ide/README.md

 ```
 yarn install
 yarn dev
-firebase emulators:start # in a separate tab
+firebase emulators:start # in a separate tab. make sure you are using emulators iff shouldUseEmulator is true!
 ```

 Also, if you do not want to run the yjs server locally, change the yjs URLs in